 Whether you’ll travel by plane, train or car, it’s best to have your pet in a well-ventilated carrier.
 The carrier should be roomy enough to allow your pet to stand, turn around and lay down.
 Always provide fresh water and a litter pan for cats.

-If your pet isn’t accustomed to being in a carrier, introduce it to him at home, several weeks before your departure.
-Pad the bottom with his favorite blanket and place treats or toys inside so he associates positive things with it.
-Leave the door open so he can explore inside, then try closing the door for short periods, gradually extending the time the door is closed.
+If your pet isn’t accustomed to being in a carrier, introduce it to them at home, several weeks before your departure.
+Pad the bottom with their favorite blanket and place treats or toys inside so they associate positive things with it.
+Leave the door open so they can explore inside, then try closing the door for short periods, gradually extending the time the door is closed.

 Traveling by plane